 WANT MORE SUPPORT?

-I work 1:1 with clients from all over the world in virtual sessions.
+I work 1:1 with clients from all over the world in virtual sessions in my *feed your feminine* mentorship.
 This is a full 8 weeks of individualized coaching for your specific symptoms, and learning how to eat for what your body needs to balance your hormones and heal your symptoms.
-Head to the "programs" link on this page to learn more and reach out to get my registration link to be added to my waitlist.
+Head to the "work with Marjan" link on this page to learn more and reach out to get my registration link to be added to my waitlist.